Even if you’re new to land investing, you may have already heard that wetlands are a reason to be cautious about vacant land.

 One of the primary reasons that you may not be able to build on wetlands is because they are protected areas.

-Wetlands are among the most productive ecosystems and also play an integral role in the ecology of the watershed.
+Wetlands are among the most productive ecosystems in the world and also play an integral role in the ecology of the watershed.

 In fact, wetlands are so important that there is even a World Wetlands Day!